ConacBreslin/CBBridge/README.md

 ## Style validation

-The site’s css validation was tested repeatedly by [jigsaw.w3.org](https://jigsaw.w3.org/css-validator/ttps://validator.w3.org/") and the results of these logs and fixes are documented <a href="">here</a>
+The site’s css validation was tested repeatedly by [jigsaw.w3.org](https://jigsaw.w3.org/css-validator/ttps://validator.w3.org/") and the results of these logs and fixes are documented [here]()

 ## Lighthouse Audits

-The site’s Performance, Accessibility, Best Practices and SEO were auditted repeatedly by [Chrome Lighthouse](https://chrome.google.com/webstore/detail/lighthouse/blipmdconlkpinefehnmjammfjpmpbjk) and the results of these logs and fixes are documented <a href="">here</a>
+The site’s Performance, Accessibility, Best Practices and SEO were auditted repeatedly by [Chrome Lighthouse](https://chrome.google.com/webstore/detail/lighthouse/blipmdconlkpinefehnmjammfjpmpbjk) and the results of these logs and fixes are documented [here]()

 ## Changes over course of development

-It was decided to use a sticky navbar which removed the need to 'return to top' buttons in all sections
+It was decided to use a sticky navbar which removed the need to 'return to top' buttons in all sections.
+The modal was temporarily abandoned as complicating the submit procedure but was then simplified and reinstated.

 ## Known Bugs
-There is a paragraph inside the iframe to advise users if their browser does not support it, validator.w3.org calls this an error as it says says  text is not allowed in the iframe.Howeevr Code Institue teaching and [stackoverflow.com](https://stackoverflow.com/questions/13523260/javascript-and-iframe-not-supported-in-browsers-other-than-ie/13523382#13523382) permit this.
+There is a paragraph inside the iframe to advise users if their browser does not support it, validator.w3.org calls this an error as it says says  text is not allowed in the iframe.Howeverr Code Institue teaching and [stackoverflow.com](https://stackoverflow.com/questions/13523260/javascript-and-iframe-not-supported-in-browsers-other-than-ie/13523382#13523382) permit this.

 ## Deployment